-After following the compulsory core and the specialisation courses, CME students have up to 25 ECTS available to spend on elective courses.
-The exact amount of ECTS available for elective courses depends on the chosen specialisation and the corresponding specialisation courses.
+Next to following the compulsory core and the specialisation courses, CME students have up to 30 credits available to spend on elective courses.
+The exact amount of credits available for the elective courses depends on the chosen specialisation and the corresponding specialisation courses chosen.